soleh23/building_limits_splitter/README.md

 An API which given building limits and height plateaus splits building limits into corresponding height plateaus.

 # API
 The exposed REST api is `POST your_host/splits`.
-The body expects 2 parameters `building_limits` and `height_plateaus` and both are expected to be GeoJson describing a collection of polygons.
+The body expects 2 parameters `building_limits` and `height_plateaus` and both are expected to be GeoJson describing a collection of polygons with type `FeatureCollection`.

 # Requirements to run and test the application locally
 1. Running postgres instance, you can create it either locally or create a free instance at https://www.elephantsql.com/